hdorgeval/testcafe-starter/README.md

 ## Recommended Visual Studio Code Extensions

-- Move TS (will automatically chage all imports when you rename or move a step file)
-- TSLint
 - Git Lens
 - Regex Previewer by Christof Marti
 - TestCafe Snippets (see [say goodbye to flakyness](https://github.com/hdorgeval/testcafe-snippets))